Learn About The Law

 3. The director must receive budget section approval for any project that utilizes more than ten million dollars from the fund except for projects that match federal or private funds and the amount utilized from the fund is fifty percent or less of total project costs.
 Any request considered by the budget section must comply with section 54-35-02.9.

-4. The director shall allocate at least twenty-five percent of motor vehicle excise tax collections deposited in the flexible transportation fund pursuant to section 57-40.3-10 for non-oil-producing county and township road and bridge projects as follows:
+4. The director shall allocate a portion of funds deposited in the flexible transportation fund for the benefit of road and bridge maintenance and projects in counties, cities, and townships as follows:

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.